robnetgithub/ProvideARM/Readme.md

-To deploy these templates to your environment, follow the below steps;
+The Template library holds a selection of Azure ARM templates, to deploy these templates to your Azure environment, follow the below steps;

-1. Navigate to the template of the technology you wish to Deploy.
+1. Navigate to the folder of the technology you wish to Deploy.
 2. Click the 'Deploy to Azure' button.
 3. Fill in the template parameters of your choice.
 4. Agree to the terms and conditions if you are happy and click 'purchase'.